 Protocol: Subjects trained three times per week for 10 weeks.
 One group trained using relative intensities, and one group trained using rep maxes.
 The relative intensity group based their training on a percentage of their set and rep best in theory (so, for example, if you could do 3 sets of 10 reps with 100kg, a relative intensity of 85% would mean doing 3 sets of 10 at 85kg), but they effectively trained using reps in reserve, stopping sets 2-6 reps shy of failure two days per week, and staying even further from failure (4-10 reps shy of failure) on the third day of each week.
 The rep max group used loads where their last set of each exercise reached failure.
 They also did sprint training two days per week.
 Over the course of the study, the subjects did some clean pulls and a few step-ups, but the bulk of the quad work they did (which is where hypertrophy was assessed) was just three sets of squats on the first and third training day of each week.

 Results: All hypertrophy measures were taken from the vastus lateralis.
 The relative intensity group had a significantly larger increase in anatomical cross-sectional area (8.77% vs. 3.24%).
 All other measures leaned in favor of the relative intensity group, but the differences weren’t statistically significant (13.52% vs. 7.00% for type I fiber CSA; 24.00% vs. 12.49% for type II fiber CSA; 23.58% vs. 14.11% for muscle thickness).
 1 I could have potentially included this study by Giessing et al., but determined that not enough of the variables were adequately equated.
 For example, the groups trained with different intensities, and a couple of the groups did slightly different exercises.
 It’s also slightly less relevant for most trainees because the groups only did one set of each exercise)

 So, let’s step back and get a lay of the land.
 There are two studies where training to failure or closer to failure produced clearly superior gains compared to stopping further from failure (Goto and Martorelli).
 There’s also a single measure in another study where training to failure seemed to be superior (vastus lateralis hypertrophy in the Karsten study; elbow flexor and anterior deltoid hypertrophy were similar between groups in the same study).
 There’s also one study where stopping further from failure was clearly superior (Carroll).
 So, out of a total of 18 measures across 8 studies, the group doing more “effective reps” – often way more “effective reps” – experienced significantly more growth just three times (and experienced significantly less growth once).
 That doesn’t strike me as particularly strong experimental support.
 If we just take a simple average of all of these measures, we come up with an 8.9% increase in muscle size when staying further from failure, and a 9.2% increase in size when going to failure or closer to failure.
 If we pool the results of each study before averaging (so studies with more measures don’t get undue weight), it’s 7.8% vs. 10.3%.
 That does perhaps seem to slightly lean in favor of greater growth when going closer to failure, but when many of these studies compare programs with multi-fold differences in “effective reps,” but growth is still fairly comparable, it certainly seems to put the concept of “effective reps” on very shaky footing.

 If we drill down into the details of these studies, an interesting pattern emerges.
 There are four studies on trained lifters (Karsten, Helms, Pareja-Blanco, and Carroll) and four studies on untrained lifters (Sampson, Goto, Martorelli, and Nóbrega).
 All four studies on trained lifters used mostly multi-joint exercises, and all four studies on untrained lifters used single-joint exercises.
-In the studies on trained lifters using multi-joint exercises, there’s no real difference between going closer to failure or staying further from failure: a 9.5% increase staying further from failure versus a 8.3% different going closer to failure.
+In the studies on trained lifters using multi-joint exercises, there’s no real difference between going closer to failure or staying further from failure: a 9.5% increase staying further from failure versus a 8.3% difference going closer to failure.
 However, in the studies on untrained lifters using single-joint exercises, things lean hard in favor of going to failure or closer to failure, with the groups going closer to failure experiencing almost twice as much growth on average: 12.3% vs. 6.2%.
 This finding will be discussed more later on.